FemtoEmacs/Sumerian/lesson-04-Ur-Nammu-23/README.md

-Thus, you will improve your holding of case elements, and learn that the dative changes depending on the person to whom the scribe is addressing.
+Thus, you will improve your holding of case elements, and learn that the dative changes depending on the person to whom the scribe is dedicating a building or an object.
 You will also receive an introductory concepts of transitive verbs, intransitive verbs, the hamtu and the marû conjugation.